lichess-org/lila-gitpod/docs/development.md

 ## Recompiling frontend assets

-If you're working on TypeScript or SCSS files, another process called `bleep` will automatically detect the changes and recompile the assets.
-You can see the output in the `bleep` terminal.
+If you're working on TypeScript or SCSS files, `./ui/build -w` will automatically detect the changes and recompile the assets.
+You can see the output in the `ui` terminal.

 ## Updating Routes